TOWER HAMLETS COUNCIL INVESTING £92 MILLION IN FOSSIL FUELS

 What is divestment?

-Divestment is the opposite of investment: it's where an organisation gets rid of stocks, bonds, or investment funds that it holds.
-In this case, we're talking about divestment from fossil fuels, on the basis that we believe they are a risk for both investors and the planet.
+Divestment is the opposite of investment: it's where an organisation gets rid of stocks, bonds, or other investments that it holds.
+In this case, we're talking about divestment from fossil fuels, because we believe they are a risk for both investors and the planet.
 You can read more on gofossilfree.org.

 Why are we supporting divestment?

 Climate change is the greatest crisis humanity has ever faced, and it will affect the poorest most of all.
 It is mainly driven by the burning of fossil fuels (IPCC).
-In response to this, the fossil fuel industry has a) sought to undermine climate science in the minds of the general public (fossilfreemit.org), b) spent million attempting to flattenpolitical efforts to limit global warming (guardian.com), and c) increased their focus on ever riskier, costlier and ultimately more disastrous extraction methods such as fracking and deep-water drilling; the latter having led to the largest marine oil spill in history (britannica.com)
+In response to this, the fossil fuel industry has a) sought to undermine climate science in the minds of the general public (fossilfreemit.org), b) spent millions attempting to obstruct political efforts to limit global warming (guardian.com), and c) increased their focus on ever riskier, costlier and ultimately more destructive and dangerous extraction methods, such as fracking and deep-water drilling, the latter having led to the largest marine oil spill in history (britannica.com)

-Tower Hamlets Council currently has more than £50 million invested in fossil fuel companies through its pension fund.
+Tower Hamlets Council currently has more than £90 million invested in fossil fuel companies through its pension fund.
 Ethically, environmentally and economically, there is no justification for such holdings.
-These investments directly undermine Tower Hamlets' own commitment to 60% reduction in carbon emissions by 2020 (towerhamlets.gov.uk) as they are directly fueling ever riskier, costlier forms of extraction, which no longer represent the relatively bankable return they have been historically as the fossil fuel energy market grows ever more volatile.
+These investments directly undermine Tower Hamlets' own commitment to 60% reduction in carbon emissions by 2020 (towerhamlets.gov.uk) as they contribute directly to riskier, costlier forms of extraction, while offering poor prospective investment returns as the fossil fuel sector is pushed toward extinction by the rise of cheaper renewable energy sources, like wind and solar.

 What are we doing?